pytorch/tutorials/advanced_source/cpp_autograd.rst

 The ``autograd`` package is crucial for building highly flexible and dynamic neural networks in PyTorch.
-Most of the autograd APIs in PyTorch Python frontend are also available in C++ frontend, allowing easy translation from Python autograd code to C++.
+Most of the autograd APIs in PyTorch Python frontend are also available in C++ frontend, allowing easy translation of autograd code from Python to C++.

 In this tutorial we'll look at several examples of doing autograd in PyTorch C++ frontend.
 Note that this tutorial assumes that you already have a basic understanding of